amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 (You can skip this section if you followed the instructions above)

-If you prefer to configure the main settings manually instead of using the included config files, these are recommended settings used in the bundled minimig.cfg:
+If you prefer to configure the main settings manually instead of using the included config files, these are recommended settings used:

 ```
   df0: no disk